(xx) Provisions

 A provision is recognised when an enterprise has a present obligation as a result of past event; it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.

-If the effect of time value of money is material, provisions are discounted using a current pre-tax rate that refects, when appropriate, the risks specific to the liability.
+I f the effect of time value of money is material, provisions are discounted using a current pre¬ tax rate that reflects, when appropriate, the risks specific to the liability.
 When discounting is used the increase in the provision due to the passage of time is recognised as a finance cost.

-A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognised because it is not
+(i) a possible obligation arising from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity; or

 (xxii) Earnings Per Share